Configuring latexmk

 - whether to use an existing "format file" (see preamble precompilation)

-- Locations of extra places for packages (
+- locations of extra places for packages or

 Useful configurations for latexmk